-Overall Apr 1 thru Jun 30, 2010 To Date Total Projected Budget from All Sources N/A \$9,420,000.00 Total CDBG Program Funds Budgeted N/A \$9,420,000.00 Program Funds Drawdown \$1,380.72 \$546,356.01 Program Funds Obligated \$0.00 \$10,200,000.00 Program Funds Expended \$1,380.72 \$546,355.81 New York City Department of Planning, New York City \$1,380.72 \$546,355.81 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$0.00 Program Income Drawdown \$0.00 \$0.00
+Overall Jul 1 thru Sep 30, 2010 To Date Total Projected Budget from All Sources N/A \$9,420,000.00 Total CDBG Program Funds Budgeted N/A \$9,420,000.00 Program Funds Drawdown \$6,426.00 \$552,782.01 Obligated CDBG DR Funds \$0.00 \$10,200,000.00 Expended CDBG DR Funds \$6,426.00 \$552,781.81 New York City Department of Planning, New York City \$6,426.00 \$552,781.81 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$0.00 Program Income Drawdown \$0.00 \$0.00

-PROGRAM DESCRIPTION: LMDC originally allocated \$10,420,000 and later reduced the authorization to \$9,420,000 to the East River Waterfront Access Program.
-The goal of the project is to connect the East River Waterfront to its closest Lower Manhattan neighborhoods of South Street Seaport, Chinatown, the Lower East Side, and East River Park.
+PROGRAM DESCRIPTION: The goal of the project is to Connect the East River Waterfront to it&rsquos the closest Lower Manhattan neighborhoods of South Street Seaport, Chinatown, the Lower East Side, and East River Park.
 The program is critical to improving public access to and utilization of the waterfront area.
-The project would improve the east-west connection to the Waterfront by enhancing the historic slips of Catherine, Peck, Montgomery and Rutgers that were once an integral part of the working waterfront and today function only as city streets and roadbeds.
+The project would improve the east-west connection to the Waterfront by enhancing the historic slips of Catherine, Peck Slip, Montgomery and Rutgers that were once an integral part of the working waterfront and today function only as city streets and roadbeds.
 Once a place to berth ships for repairs and maintenance, the slips have been filled in and leave a wide corridor between City blocks.
+In addition, the project also improves the north-south connection between the East River Park and the proposed East River Waterfront Esplanade by opening an area of roadway that is currently inaccessible.
 The East River Waterfront Access project will redesign Catherine Slip, Rutgers Slip, and Montgomery Slips as median open spaces with unifying elements such as seating, paving, and plantings.
 Peck Slip&rsquos historic character will be reinforced by a new vibrant passive open space plaza with a similar planting vocabulary and punctuated by a water feature, recalling the days when the East River actually flowed into the slips.
 The project improves the existing conditions on these slips by providing multiple easy and attractive pedestrian access points from the waterfront to the interior of Lower Manhattan.